awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets.md

 # Rotate AWS Secrets Manager secrets<a name="rotating-secrets"></a>

 *Rotation* is the process of periodically updating a secret\.
+If you don't change your secrets for a long period of time, the secrets become more likely to be compromised\.
+We recommend that you rotate your secrets every 30 days\.
 When you rotate a secret, you update the credentials in both the secret and the database or service\.
 In Secrets Manager, you can set up automatic rotation for your secrets\.
-Applications that [retrieve the secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets.html#retrieving-secrets_pro) from Secrets Manager automatically get the new credentials after rotation\.
+Applications that [retrieve the secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets.html#retrieving-secrets_pro) from Secrets Manager automatically get the new secret value after rotation\.

 To turn on automatic rotation, you need administrator permissions\.
 See [Secrets Manager administrator permissions](auth-and-access.md#auth-and-access_admin)\.